 In this section, we discuss the model Hamiltonian studied in this work.
 We also discuss the symmetries of the non-interacting system and discuss analytically tractable limits.
 The non-interacting, tight-binding Hamiltonian $H_0$ is shown in Figure~\ref{fig:model} and can be written as:

 where, $c_{aj}$ ($c_{bj}$) denotes the annihilation operator for the $c$ electrons on the $a$-th ($b$-th) sublattice of the $j$-th unit cell.
 Similar notation is used for the $f$ electrons.
 Here, \( t_{c_1} \) and \( t_{c_2} \) refer to the intra-lattice hopping parameters for \( c \) orbitals, whereas \( t_{f_1} \) and \( t_{f_2} \) indicate the inter-lattice hopping parameters for \( f \) orbitals.
 The parameters \( v_1 \) and \( v_2 \) are associated with hybridization between the $f$ and the $c$ orbitals.
 Note that the hybridization term is given as: $f_{aj}$ hybridizes with $c_{bj-1}$ and $c_{bj}$ with hybridization energy $-v_1$ and $+v_1$, respectively.
 Similarly, $f_{bj}$ hybridizes with $c_{aj}$ and $c_{aj+1}$ with hybridization energy $-v_2$ and $+v_2$, respectively.
-In other words, the hybridisation between the two rungs (consisting of $c$ and $f$-orbitals) is represented via a direction-dependent hybridisation energy.
-This direction dependence of the hybridisation term is a crucial ingredient to realise topology in heavy fermion systems \cite{Alexandrov_2014_PRB_End, ahamed2018rare}.
+In other words, the hybridization between the two rungs (consisting of $c$ and $f$-orbitals) is represented via a direction-dependent hybridization energy.
+This direction dependence of the hybridization term is a crucial ingredient to realize topology in heavy fermion systems~\cite{Alexandrov_2014_PRB_End, ahamed2018rare}.

 In order to explore the interplay of strong correlation and topology in the above model, we include a density-density interaction ( $H_{int}$) between the $c$ and $f$ orbitals, in Equation~\ref{eq:H0}, where,